kbaseattic/assembly/doc/client_tutorial.md

 message for a failed job.

-You may notice that of the two jobs we just launched, the second one may be the first to finish.
+You may notice that of the two jobs we just launched, the second one may finish first.
 That's because our default pipeline invokes multiple assemblers on your dataset with parameter tuning.
 It may even try to reconcile and merge the best individual assemblies.